Use the GraphQL Explorer and the SDK

 Let's explore some additional functionality:

-• Prettify: formats your query to enhance readability.
+• Prettify query: formats your query to enhance readability.
 This is helpful if you’ve just been experimenting and making lots of changes as you refine and change your query over time.

-• History displays a list of your recent queries.
+• Show history: displays a list of your recent queries.

 Composable Commerce SDKs